johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     But after [that soaring performance](https://www.youtube.com/watch?v=5ymFX91HwM0) that was denied its rightful winner’s slot, I have been waiting for something to make me continue to believe in the “Australia is actually part of Europe” project.

     I am sorry to report that this is not it.
-At least, it's not the knock out song I have been waiting for.
+At least, it’s not the knock out song I have been waiting for.

     Don't misunderstand me.
 I like the song.
-It's fun.
-It's camp.
-It's got a pulsating rhythm that makes you want to dance to it.
-It's got a didgeridoo!
+It’s fun.
+It’s camp.
+It’s got a pulsating rhythm that makes you want to dance to it.
+It’s got a didgeridoo!

     I am all aboard whatever bizarre rocket ship is taking me “to the planets” with “the Fleetwood Macs and the Janets”.

     But this feels like a song made *for* Eurovision.
 That isn't Australia at its best.
 Australia at its best is when it brings songs that sound like they are songs designed for the charts that *just happen to be at* Eurovision.
-That's what [Sound of Silence](https://www.youtube.com/watch?v=5ymFX91HwM0) was.
-That's not what this is.
+That’s what [Sound of Silence](https://www.youtube.com/watch?v=5ymFX91HwM0) was.
+That’s not what this is.

 - country: "Austria"
   shortcode: "AUT"